Graphmasters/navigation-android-example/README.md

 ## About The Project

-To serve as a hands on example, this project will demenstrate the integration and usage of Graphmaster's `multiplatform-navigation` library.
+To serve as a hands on example, this project will demonstrate the integration and usage of Graphmaster's `multiplatform-navigation` library.

 ## Getting Started

-1. Setup artifactory credentials in the project `build.gradle` file.
+1. Setup artifactory credentials in the project `build.gradle` file, to access the repository containing the dependency.
 Credentials can be provided by Graphmasters

 ```
 maven {